polypoyo/nova-rs/README.md

 ### QuikFAQ

-- Nova is a replacement for Minecraft's renderer build for shaderpack support and more shaderpack features.
+- Nova is a replacement for Minecraft's renderer built for shaderpack support and more shaderpack features.
 It is not:
   - Something to make Minecraft run faster
   - For older computers
   - A rewrite of the tick system